VistBM/MinecraftPianoRPI/README.md

 This project is called the SonicPi Minecraft Piano.
 This project takes minecraft player inputs and uses the inputs to output certain notes using SonicPi (audio production programming language).
-*NOTE: MAKE SURE YOU HAVE AM AUDIO PLAYING DEVICE TO HEAR WHEN STEVE STEPS OVER THE KEYS*
+*NOTE: MAKE SURE YOU HAVE AN AUDIO PLAYING DEVICE TO HEAR WHEN STEVE STEPS OVER THE KEYS.*

 To run the project all you need to do is open the SonicPi File.
 Click run on the Python IDE and step over the player made piano.